 Yes.
 Businesses can nominate multiple cloud software providers.

-No, cloud software products should issue a unique software subscription ID to each ABN.
+No, cloud software products should issue a unique Software ID to each ABN.

 No. The ATO does not provide a service to notify the DSP if a notification is created or removed.
 The business and DSP will be informed upon lodgment via error messages if the notification has been removed.

-Q20.
-What will be the process for DSPs to ‘sign up’ and will it be the same process for registration or certification to that of SBR?
+Q21.
+What is the process for DSPs to ‘sign up’ and is it the same process for registration or certification to that of SBR?

-Once DSPs intending to use CAA have completed these scenarios they can then complete the CAA declaration form to declare that they have met the CAA requirements and be granted Hosted SBR Software Provider access in Access Manager.
+Once DSPs intending to use CAA have completed these scenarios they can then complete the CAA request in Online services for DSPs to declare that they have met the CAA requirements and be granted Hosted SBR Software Provider access in Access Manager.

 Yes.
 The Integrated product test (IPT) provides general authentication and authorisation scenarios including clients IDs that can be used to test with any message implementation.

 Use the client data setup specified in the IPT for CAA.
 This can then be used to replace the designated conformance suite client data to test the scenarios for CAA clients.
-Contact us via SBR Service Desk for more information.
+Contact us via Online Services for DSPs or SBR Service Desk for more information.

-Q23.
-Can a universal test device credential be used to test CAA scenarios?
+Q24.
+Can a universal test machine credential be used to test CAA scenarios?

 To test CAA, use the data setup specified in the Integrated Product Test Suite (IPT). in conjunction with the test machine credentials (ato.M2M.keystore) available in Sharefile.
 Only this data has been set up to give the correct responses for CAA.
 This data should then be used to replace the designated conformance suite data to test the scenarios in the conformance suites for CAA.